azeezabdikarim/DanceToMusicApp/README.md

 # FYI: The video downloads might take a while depending on your internet speeds.
 Also, MediaPipe uses the CPU to calculate human pose estimates, so that will take a decent amount of time.
 It takes me between 1-2 hours to build the complete dataset of ~1300 clips on a MacBook Pro with an M2 Max chip
 python ml/data/building_tools/build_dnb_dataset.py --output_path ml/data/samples/ --input_csv ml/data/youtube_links/youtube_links_test.csv  --max_seq_len 5 --fps 24

+# If you want to test the model's generative capabilties, you can navigate to the webapp/ directory and run app.py, which launches a local Flask webapp where one can upload a video, and in turn receive generated music.
+# Depending on the local machine's computing resources, human pose estimation and audio generation could take 3-20 seconds.
+Once a video is uploaded the page will hold and run computation until the new audio is ready.
+pip install Flask
+cd webapp/
+python app.py

 ```
 ## Usage